hypercore-one/znn_walletapi_csharp/README.md

 - **Username**
 The username of the user.
 - **Password**
 The password hash of the user.
 The hash is based on the [Blowfish cipher](https://en.wikipedia.org/wiki/Blowfish_(cipher)).
-See code below to generate a hash.
+See code below how to generate a password hash.
 - **Roles**
 An array of user roles.
-Available roles are: `"User"` or `"Admin"`.
+Available roles are: `"User"` and `"Admin"`.

 Use the following Python code to generate a password hash.